scottbouzane/Apex-Legends-Tracker/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
+- Build with HTML, CSS, and JavaScript
-- Render data on page
+- Style using Flexbox
+- Use Axios to make a request with Apex API
+- Implement responsive design using at least one media query/breakpoint
+- Deploy site to github pages
-- Allow user to choose favorites
+- Make commits to github daily

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Add second Apex API
-- Use local storage to save user favorites
+- Style with more CSS
+- Add onto responsive design

 ## Project Schedule